Keyboard shortcuts

 7.1.2.14.
 Alex Right Pull Approach and Opening Repeat

 On April 14, 2026, we ran the right pull door behavior on Alex with a goal of at least 10 approach and opening trials.
 We lost count during the session and kept going so we would not stop short.
 The test ended with 12 successes in a row.
-All trials used the same lab right pull door on the same night as the push repeat test.
+All trials used the same lab right pull door on the same night as the repeated push test.
 An operator was present at the UI.
 We did not run the test to failure.
 Each run completed the approach and opening phases without failure.
 We did not repeat full doorway traversal in this test.
 The test is shown in Figure 7.16.
 Trial outcomes are presented in Table 7.14.

 Figure 7.16.
 April 14, 2026 Alex right pull door approach and opening reliability test.
 Key frames from the behavior repeated in the test.
 A video is available at https://youtu.be/l2piKf40ea4.